-Hyrkanians observe to honour the Everlasting Sky.
-Players are encouraged to come up with a few of their own to customise their own characters' unique tribal heritage.
-One ritual is the tsatsah, which is performed whenever a new bottle of liquor is opened.
-The first pouring of the bottle is into a small container, which is then taken outside and flicked three times in each of the four directions to honour the Everlasting Sky, the Mother Earth and the ancestors.
-Women keep their kitchens and cooking utensils clean as an honour
+into a small container, which is then taken outside and flicked three times in each of the four directions to honour the Everlasting Sky, the Mother Earth and the ancestors.
+Women keep their kitchens and cooking utensils clean as an honour Fear of Lightning: Hyrkanians are afraid of lightning.
 During thunderstorms, a Hyrkanian will ask all strangers in his ger to leave, then will wrap up in black felt and hide from the storm.
 If a Hyrkanian is killed by lightning, his relatives and those living with him must pass through a death ritual; however, the dead Hyrkanian's possessions - including the home - are considered forever unclean and will not be touched ever again.